AV306/xenon/docs/CMD.md

 Documentation for Xenon's command processor!

-(I could have just used client-side commands with Bridgadier, but it's too late to change now.
-Ah well)
+~~(I could have just used client-side commands with Bridgadier, but it's too late to change now.
+Ah well)~~

-(Ok you know what, as soon as finals finish I'm moving everything to Brigadier; just bear with my terrible spaghetti code for a while longer)
+~~(Ok you know what, as soon as finals finish I'm moving everything to Brigadier; just bear with my terrible spaghetti code for a while longer)~~

+(I did it!
+Slash commands are now supported!
+The basic command structure is the same, except with a slash as the prefix)

 ### Basic command structure